ericniebler/stl2/ext/proxy/Dxxxx.md

 These are all potentially interesting views that, as of today, can only be represented as Input sequences.
 That severely limits the number of algorithms that can operate on them.
 The design suggested by this paper would make all of these valid sequences even for RandomAccess.

 Note that not all iterators that return rvalues are proxy iterators.
 If the rvalue does not stand in for another object, it is not a proxy.
-For instance, an iterator that adapts another by multiplying each element by 2 is not a proxy iterator.
 The [Palo Alto report][6][@palo-alto] lifts the onerous requirement that Forward iterators have true reference types, so they solve the "rvalue iterator" problem.
 However, as we show below, that is not enough to solve the "proxy iterator" problem.

 ## Proxy Iterator problems